pfsense/docs/source/routing/viewing-routes.rst

 Viewing Routes
 ==============

-The routing table on the firewall can be viewed at **Diagnostics > Routes**.
+From the pfSense® webGUI, the routing table on the firewall can be viewed at **Diagnostics > Routes**.
 IPv4 and IPv6 routes are displayed.

 Each line shows the destination network, gateway by which it can be reached, routing flags, number of references and times the route has